 01 of 03

-Gaviota Beach is a solitary beach protected by high cliffs.
-It is in a state park and the nude beach section is a couple of miles from the main park.
+Gaviota State Park Beach is a solitary, long stretch of beach protected by high cliffs.
+The beach is considered part of Gaviota State Park in Santa Barbara County in California.
+It is known to have a clothing-option section; most nude sunbathers hike a couple of miles down a hillside from the main park.

 02 of 03

 Technically Santa Barbara laws prohibit nudity.
 And, in 2012, there was a push to enforce the laws against nude sunbathing there.
 In most cases, the park rangers do look the other way, but not always.
 Nude or naturist beach neophytes, please be respectful of others and be aware of nude and topless sunbathing etiquette.